 Tips for making gingerbread loaf

-- Cinnamon glaze can be omitted completely or substituted with frosting/glaze of your choice.
+- Cinnamon glaze can be omitted completely or substituted with the frosting/glaze of your choice.
 You can also omit the cinnamon and lemon juice.
-Another great option is using Gingerbread Spice Mix instead of cinnamon.
+Another great option is using gingerbread spice mix instead of cinnamon.

 - To make this loaf look pretty I topped it with candied orange peel and chocolate chips.
 This is completely optional.